Jasenko Selimović: Biography

-Culture
+Theatre

 Selimović was educated at the academy of creative arts in Sarajevo and at the Dramatic Institute in Stockholm.
 He fled from the war in Bosnia in 1992.
-After a period at the Uppsala City Theatre, where he set up the play Pingst (Pentecost), he was engaged as a director at the Gothenburg City Theatre and in 1998 was appointed artistic director.
+After a period at the Uppsala City Theatre, where he put on the play Pingst (Pentecost), he was engaged as a director at the Gothenburg City Theatre and in 1998 was appointed artistic director.
 That same year, his play 1948 premiered at Backa Theatre.
-He put up in 2003 Sophocles' Antigoneat the Swedish Royal Dramatic Theatre.
+He put on in 2003 Antigone at the Swedish Royal Dramatic Theatre.
 In the summer of 2004 he was the host of SVT's talk show Allvarligt talat.
-He has received a number of theater prices, the Svenska Dagbladets Thaliapris in 2000 and Expressens teaterpris in 1997.
-He was named Gothenburger of the year in 1999 and European of the Year (Årets Europé) in 2006.
+He has received a number of theatre prizes, the Svenska Dagbladets Thaliapris in 2000 and Expressens teaterpris in 1997.
+He was named Gothenburger of the Year in 1999 and European of the Year (Årets Europé) in 2006.
 He has written columns for the news magazine Fokus.
-He was director of Radioteatern in 2006–09.
+He was director of Sveriges Radio Drama in 2006–09.